packmad/APT_Dataset_Creator/README.md

 Moreover, during its execution, it also extracts all the archives it finds with well-known passwords.

-The hashes can be used to download missing the samples from VirusTotal, while the extracted files can be organized as desired (I use my [PyPEfilter](https://github.com/packmad/pypefilter)).
+The hashes can be used to download missing samples from VirusTotal, while the extracted files can be organized as desired (I use my [PyPEfilter](https://github.com/packmad/pypefilter)).

 ### Dependencies